Weekly Stock Roundup

 Explorer ETF/Fund Positions

-WisdomTree Emerging Markets High Dividend Fund (DEM) offers both a high dividend yield and some of the highest quality emerging market stocks in the world with an average price-to-earnings ratio of around 5.
-This ETF gives broad exposure to large caps, mid-caps and small caps in these countries with an emphasis on income and value.
-The stocks in its basket tend to be conservative, defensive companies with low valuations and high dividends.
+WisdomTree Emerging Markets High Dividend Fund (DEM) offers a high dividend yield and some of the highest quality emerging market stocks in the world with an average price-to-earnings ratio of around 5.
+This ETF gives broad exposure with an emphasis on income and value.
 BUY A HALF